wagov/wasocshared/advisories/20230321001-Malicious-campaign-targeting-Australian-governments-and-private-organisations.md

 Currently is not known if there are any monetary or corporate drivers motivating the group.

 ## What has been observed?
-DGov is aware of DDoS attacks on Victorian government networks.
+DGov is aware of DDoS attacks on Western Australia government networks.

 The ACSC has been notified of targeted entities experiencing outages to their external websites but have not received any reports of significant disruption to services as a result of this activity.

-Team Insane PK have claimed to have performed successful DDoS attacks against various Australian organisations, including Victorian government.
+Team Insane PK have claimed to have performed successful DDoS attacks against various Australian organisations, including Western Australia government.

 **Tactics, Techniques and Procedures**

-The following tactics, techniques and procedures have been observed in incidents involving Victorian government networks.
+The following tactics, techniques and procedures have been observed in incidents involving Western Australia government networks.

 **Team Insane PK behaviour includes:**